AlexanderIvanov20/AlexanderIvanov20/README.md

 # Hi there 👋

 ## ⚡ Skills
 High-level skills in development in the Python and JavaScript (NodeJS) programming languages.
 Extensive experience in creating various scale web applications on the Django / Flask / Express.JS frameworks.
 In the course of various projects, I often work with the necessary APIs (Facebook API, Freelancehunt API, Telegram API, etc.).
-Also, I am developing my API on the Django REST Framework.
+Also, I am developing my own APIs on the Django REST Framework.
 While working on applications, I adhere to the principles of SOLID and OOP methodology.
 I understand the design patterns well.
 I easily implement the desired sorting algorithm, recursion, etc. I have experience in working with multi-threading, multiprocessing and asynchronous.

 ## 💻 Technology stack
 1. Python, JavaScript, TypeScript.